-Bowers was Assistant Professor of Music at Lebanon Valley College where she taught flute, flute pedagogy, conducted the Flute Ensemble.
-She has served as Associate Director for Worship and Music Education for the Evangelical Lutheran Church in America where her responsibilities included developing educational opportunities and resources for parish musicians, pastors and lay persons throughout the country.
+Previously, Bowers taught flute, flute pedagogy, and chamber music at Lebanon Valley College where she was also co-director of the Church Music Institute, responsible for developing curriculum, as well as teaching choral conducting and choral literature.
+From 1995-98 she served as associate director for worship and music education for the Evangelical Lutheran Church in America where her responsibilities included developing educational opportunities and resources for parish musicians, pastors and lay persons throughout the country.

 B.M.E., Susquehanna University